Molorov/ParagraphTextOCR/README.md

-# Composite-CTC: a fully convolutional network for end-to-end paragraph handwritten text recognition
+# Composite-CTC: a fully convolutional network for end-to-end multi-line handwritten text recognition
 This repository is a public implementation of the paper: "Composite-CTC for Full-page Handwritten Text Recognition: Non-autoregressive, Minimal Supervision, and Lightweight"
 It focuses on the recognition of handwritten documents on full-page/paragraph level.
 We obtained the following results at paragraph level: